Cartan Actions of Higher Rank Abelian Groups and their Classification: Introduction

-Similar theorems are known to hold under different assumptions.
-The main input we provide is that the space $X$ is a nilmanifold, which allows us to quote \cite{Brown:2015aa}.
-There, the rigidity of such lattice actions is also shown to hold in other settings, with much weaker assumptions, such as the existence of an Anosov element and invariant measure, provided the action is on a nilmanifold.
-Other results in this direction include that of Qian in \cite{qian97}, where the totally Cartan condition is replaced by a condition called {\it weakly Cartan} (which neither implies, nor is implied by, the totally Cartan condition).
-This result also requires an invariant volume.
+\begin{remark} We still get rigidity when $\rank_\R(G) = 1$ here, but for uninteresting reasons.
+Indeed, the Cartan condition will require that such a $G$ is locally isomorphic to $PSL(2,\R)$, which we assume does not occur. \end{remark}

-{\sl Acknowledgements:} The authors are grateful to Aaron Brown, Danijela Damjanovic, Boris Hasselblatt, Boris Kalinin, Karin Melnick, Victoria Sadovskaya and Amie Wilkinson, for their interest and various conversations, especially about normal forms.
-We would also like to thank David Fisher and Federico Rodriguez Hertz for comments on the paper and suggestions for improvements.
+{\sl Acknowledgements:} The authors would like to first and foremost thank the referee for a very detailed reading of the paper and extensive comments.
+We are also grateful to Mladen Bestvina, Aaron Brown, Danijela Damjanovic, Boris Hasselblatt, Boris Kalinin, Karin Melnick, Victoria Sadovskaya, Amie Wilkinson and Disheng Xu, for their interest and various conversations, especially about normal forms and cohomological dimension. { We would also like to thank Ekaterina Shchetka for identifying a gap in an argument.} Finally, we would like to thank David Fisher and Federico Rodriguez Hertz for comments on the paper and suggestions for improvements.
 We also thank University of Chicago, Pennsylvania State University and University of Michigan for support and hospitality during various trips.